neurolabusc/crnl/docs/source/temporal/index.rst

    :width: 70%
    :align: center

 This Lazarus/Delphi project demonstrates the biquad filters described by Robert Bristow-Johnson.
 In addition, the software generates a Fast Fourier Transform (FFT) and shows the signal energy after the filter is applied.
 This allows you to observe how the filters tend to have roll-off near their target frequency (e.g. a 60 Hz notch filter will also attentuate signals at 50 Hz and 70Hz, though to a lesser extent).
-The source code includes both graphical and console terminal applications that compile with Delphi, FreePascal or Lazarus, allowing you to create programs for Windows, Linux and OSX.
+The source code includes both graphical and console terminal applications that compile with Delphi, FreePascal or Lazarus, allowing you to create programs for Windows, Linux and macOS.

 Usage
 -------------------------------------------